dleyanlin/awesome-secure-work/README.md

 [PowerSploit](https://github.com/PowerShellMafia/PowerSploit) | PowerSploit is a collection of Microsoft PowerShell modules that can be used to aid penetration testers during all phases of an assessment
 [libfuzzer-workshop](https://github.com/Dor1s/libfuzzer-workshop)|Modern fuzzing of C/C++ Projects workshop.
-[OSXAuditor](https://github.com/jipegit/OSXAuditor)|OS X Auditor is a free Mac OS X computer forensics tool
+[OSXAuditor](https://github.com/jipegit/OSXAuditor)|OS X Auditor is a free Mac OS X computer forensics tool [how2heap](https://github.com/shellphish/how2heap)|A repository for learning various heap exploitation techniques.

 ### Tools
 Repository | Description